maxdiluca/virtualrealitylab/content/Opportunities/index.md

         PhD positions

-        If you are interested in pursuing a PhD, get in contact with [max](https://virtualrealitylab.netlify.app/author/max-di-luca/ "@max")
+        If you are interested in pursuing a PhD, get in contact with @max

         Prospective MSc students in Computer Science and in Psychology

-        If you are interested in pursuing your Master’s thesis with us, and learning more about virtual reality, drop us a message using the [contact](https://virtualrealitylab.netlify.app/contact/ "@contact page")
+        If you are interested in pursuing your Master’s thesis with us, and learning more about virtual reality, drop us a message using the "@contact page"
 ---